National Materials and Mining Archive

 - Here's the IOM3 Library book catalogue; (coming soon!)

 - and here's the Tata Steel STC Library book catalogue (Excel 840 KB)

 IMMAGE is unique.
 For the minerals and mining industry, it tells you what's in hundreds of international minerals industry publications and lets you request them online.
 Subscribers can set up alerts or there's a quarterly printed update, IMM Abstracts.
 IMMAGE Online can be checked in the library and if you're a member, it's free as a member benefit.

-Here's the full list of what's available for photocopying or loan (or for offline subject searches 1894-1979 - do ask!)
+Here's the full list of what's available for photocopying (or for offline subject searches 1894-1979 - do ask!)

 Which Packaging journals do we hold?

 Here's a list of all the packaging journals and magazines currently available at our Grantham Centre - for photocopies, use the order form in the right.

 If you're a member and live in the UK or EU, we'll lend you most things from the library including reports and maps.
 We do charge postage, plus a nominal amount per item to cover handling.